 Thus, God becomes only a whim of the age, not the eternal and transcendent God of True Christianity.
 Fr.
 Seraphim aptly points to the ever-evolving modes of “worship” as an example of the degradation of Christianity in the West.
 God is only a fad and not a very good one at that.
 Western Christianity is always one step behind being “cool and relevant.”
 “God” is but a worldly phenomena.
 In such a false presentation of God, the West has resolved that it is best that this “God” be dead.

 Lest I simply am perceived as casting stones at others, this “liquidation” is an existent reality for Orthodox as well.
-And on a very substantial level an even greater tragedy.
+And on a very substantial level, it is an even greater tragedy.
 “To whom much is given much is required” (cf. Lk.
 12:48).
 This is not to say that the essential eternal riches of the Orthodox Church can be liquidated by man, but we very well can squander our inheritance and thereby liquidate its potential power in our lives.
 A person is not magically Orthodox.
 How many Orthodox desire to reform and update the Divine services to make them more “relevant” to modern man (because this worked so well for others, I hope you sense my sarcasm).
-How many churches become effective clubs, where a council dictates its will and a pesky priest must be employed because he is the only one who can perform the club cult ritual (to this the Divine Liturgy is reduced by many).
+How many churches become effective clubs, where a council dictates its will and a pesky priest must be employed because he is the only one who can perform the club cult ritual (thus, the Divine Liturgy is reduced by many).
 Orthodoxy ceases to be a way of life and becomes a denominator.
 One can be “Orthodox” as long as dues (tithes) are paid and a warm body occupies a space in the church at least somewhat frequently.
 We can hold opinions that clearly contradict central teachings of the Church, and then even demand the Church to “update” and conform!
 Into some churches one may enter and utter with Gimli the Dwarf, as he entered Edoras, “You’ll find more cheer in a graveyard,” indeed you may well find a more friendly welcome too!
 Since when did secular coldness become a virtue?
 Or one may get the impression that the greatest virtue is to be of some ethnic lineage, Greek, Russian, Serbian, and even a bit scarier is the generic American, and so forth, but when did the Gospel call us to conform to a specific ethnic identity (as good as it may be)?
 Never.
 We are called to conform ourselves to Christ and His Church.
 We should be first and foremost Orthodox Christians.
 The blood of Christ runs stronger than any earthly bloodline.

 Orthodoxy must be lived, it must be warm and alive.
 The dead are cold.
 When we liquidate the life-giving essence of the Faith and substitute it for sterile formality then no wonder we get Orthodox veneered tombs.
 The only way to live is to constantly strive to conform and unite oneself to the Life-giving Body of Christ, the Church.
 Then one learns how to truly live.
 May God preserve us from liquidating our faith so as to pay the ruthless debt collector of the modern age.